A Step-by-Step Guide to Helping Your Nails Recover After a Gel Manicure

-How long does it take for your nails to heal after gel?
+How long does it take for nails to recover from gel?

 It takes about three to six months for nails to grow out completely, erasing these white spots.
 Give your nails a break from gel to allow the nail plate time to recover.
-You can smooth and harden the nail during the process with a base coat that has a gelatin matrix.24 Jan 2017
+You can smooth and harden the nail during the process with a base coat that has a gelatin matrix.

 Should you give your nails a break from gel?